Azoospermia

 Azoospermia is the medical condition of a man whose semen contains no sperm.
 It is associated with male infertility, but many forms are amenable to medical treatment.
 In humans, azoospermia affects about 1% of the male population and may be seen in up to 20% of male infertility situations in Canada.

-In a non-pathological context, azoospermia is also the intended result of a successful vasectomy.
+In a non-pathological context, azoospermia is also the intended result of a vasectomy.

 Classification

-Azoospermia can be classified into three major types as listed.
+Azoospermia can be classified into three major types.
 Many conditions listed may also cause various degrees of oligospermia rather than azoospermia.
 Pretesticular and testicular azoospermia are known as non-obstructive azoospermia, whereas post-testicular azoospermia is considered obstructive.

 Pretesticular

-Pretesticular azoospermia is characterized by inadequate stimulation of otherwise normal testicles and genital tract.
-Typically, follicle-stimulating hormone (FSH) levels are low (hypogonadotropic) commensurate with inadequate stimulation of the testes to produce sperm.
+Inadequate stimulation of normal testicles and the genital tract characterizes pretesticular azoospermia.
+Typically, follicle-stimulating hormone (FSH) levels are low (hypogonadotropic), commensurate with inadequate stimulation of the testes to produce sperm.
 Examples include hypopituitarism (for various causes), hyperprolactinemia, and exogenous FSH suppression by testosterone.
 Chemotherapy may suppress spermatogenesis.
 Pretesticular azoospermia is seen in about 2% of azoospermia.
 Pretesticular azoospermia is a kind of non-obstructive azoospermia.

 Testicular

-Testicular azoospermia means the testes are abnormal, atrophic, or absent, and sperm production severely disturbed to absent.
+Testicular azoospermia means the testes are abnormal, atrophic, or absent, and sperm production is severely disturbed or absent.
 FSH levels tend to be elevated (hypergonadotropic) as the feedback loop is interrupted (lack of feedback inhibition on FSH).
 The condition is seen in 49–93% of men with azoospermia.
-Testicular failure includes absence of failure production and low production and maturation arrest during the process of spermatogenesis.
+Testicular failure includes absence of sperm production and low production, and maturation arrest during the process of spermatogenesis.

 Causes for testicular failure include congenital issues such as in certain genetic conditions (e.g. Klinefelter syndrome), some cases of cryptorchidism or Sertoli cell-only syndrome as well as acquired conditions by infection (orchitis), surgery (trauma, cancer), radiation, or other causes.
 Mast cells releasing inflammatory mediators appear to directly suppress sperm motility in a potentially reversible manner, and may be a common pathophysiological mechanism for many causes leading to inflammation.
 Testicular azoospermia is a kind of non-obstructive azoospermia.

 Generally, men with unexplained hypergonadotropic azoospermia need to undergo a chromosomal evaluation.